gtxll8/Project5-Linux-Server-Configuration/README.md

  - to access this instance publically use : http://udacitymarket.no-ip.biz
  - the external IP is : http://52.89.6.106/ but it can only be used to view the website content as Google's OAuth 2.0 client IDs only accepts fully qualified domain names.

-##### Steps below are explained using unix commands and where neccessary commenting reasons behind the choices I have taken
+##### Steps below are explained using unix commands and where neccessary commenting reasons behind the choices I have made

 ###### Step 1 - Add new user grader, setup Key-based authentication, change default SSH port to 2200

  ```
 #adduser grader
 add this user to the www-data group so it can install the flask app ( I have restricted access to the www directory to www-data group )